markedin/PythonLiveProjectCodeReview/README.md

  Unlike the C# live project, I did not spend any time fixing bugs, but instead used my time developing an application by completing user stories.
 I worked on mostly [back end stories](#back-end-stories), but also a good amount of [front end stories](#front-end-stories) and UX improvements.
 I also had the chance to work with some instructors to improve my development [skills](#other-skills-learned).

 Below are descriptions of the stories I worked on, along with code snippets and navigation links.
 I also have some full code files in this repo for the larger functionalities I implemented.
+Please keep in mind that the styling and UX design was not the focus of this project.

+## Other Skills Learned
+* Working with a group of developers to identify front and back end bugs to improve usability of an application
+* Improving project flow by communicating about who needs to check out which files for their current story
+* Learning new efficiencies from other developers by observing their workflow and asking questions

 ## Back End Stories
 * [User Model](#user-model)